pepepper/HTOGCP/ReadMe.en.txt

   The server returns room number(oops,it needs 64bit interger).

   Guest of room(guest) requests server to login with room number.
-  The server returns borad size.
+  The server returns board size.

   If guest logined successfly, the server notifies clients got ready.
   Host is always black turn.